imankulov/cookiecutter-python-project/README.md

 - A set of pre-commit hooks.
 - pyproject.toml for Poetry.

-## Django flavour
+## Django flavor

-There is a branch [django](https://github.com/imankulov/cookiecutter-python-project/tree/django) that contains an opinionated setup for starting up a new Django project.
+A branch [django](https://github.com/imankulov/cookiecutter-python-project/tree/django) contains an opinionated configuration for starting up a new Django project.
 The setup includes:

 - Dependencies: django, django-environ, psycopg2-binary, sentry-sdk
 - Dev dependencies: pytest-django
 - Sample environment file: env.example
 - A boilerplate project template.
-The settings.py file reads environment from the .env file.
+The settings.py file reads the environment from the .env file.

 If you want to start a new Django project, switch to a Django branch before starting the cookiecutter.